safwanahmadsaffi/Compiler.Construction/README.md

-# 🚀 COMPILER
+# 🚀 COMPILER-CONSTRUCTION

-**StackForge** is a lightweight expression compiler that transforms infix mathematical expressions into postfix notation and generates simple stack-based instructions.
+**This** is a lightweight expression compiler that transforms infix mathematical expressions into postfix notation and generates simple stack-based instructions.
 It showcases compiler components like lexing, parsing, and code generation — all through an elegant web interface built using **Streamlit**.

 ---